tchamna/rag_ai-foundations-demo/docs/README-spaces.md

     git push
     ```

 6. Push the repo to the Space.
-The entrypoint `app.py` will load `src.app_gradio.demo` and start the UI.
+The entrypoint `app.py` will start the configured demo (update the Space entrypoint as needed).

 Notes:
 - If `faiss` cannot be built on Spaces, commit only `docs.pkl` and the app will fall back to lexical search.